Sable/abc/JastAddExtensions/JastAddModules/case_study/JHotDraw 7.1/readme.txt

 	ant -f <buildfile>

-Make sure that you use the appropriate version of the build file for your OS.

-Make sure that your ANT_OPTS environment variable is set to at least:
+The build files were tested with ant version 1.65.
+Also, make sure that your ANT_OPTS environment variable is set to at least:

 	-Xmx512M